Skip to Main Content

 Gestation

-• Variable, as embryo development and/or implantation sometimes delayed (occurs in other mammals, as well) (Garshelis 2009b)
+• Embryo implantation and/or development sometimes delayed (occurs in other mammals, as well) (Garshelis 2009b)

 Birth